 We’re at the creek catching fish with a holey net.
 Understandably, this may take some time.
 Come join us if you enjoy frustration.

 Where the Forest Meets the Stars is definitely a slow-burning read; but ultimately one I found myself immersed in.
-While the romantic elements were sweet, the dramatic storyline centring on Ursa’s plight held far greater pull and reward for me.
+While the romantic elements in this plot were sweet, the dramatic storyline centring on Ursa’s plight held far greater pull and reward for me.

 As always, words fail when you most want to say the right thing.

 My reticence regarding the romantic relationship stemmed from one reservation I just could not shake — that relating to the treatment of depression and recovery from trauma.
 I felt assumptive leaps made by particular characters displayed a lack of depth and nuance in characterisation.

 Like most people who’ve never experienced it, your view of depression is optimistically misguided.

-However, I do commend Vanderah’s endorsement of courage and resilience, along with her ambition in exploring difficult themes such as these.
+However, I do commend Vanderah’s endorsement of courage and resilience, along with her ambition in exploring difficult themes and raising important questions such as these.
 Exposure breeds discussion and only through discussion will understanding grow.